theolivenbaum/resin/README.md

 ### Index them.

 	var dir = @"C:\Users\Yourname\Resin\wikipedia";
-	using (var write = new WriteOperation(dir, new Analyzer())) {
+	using (var upsert = new DocumentUpsertOperation(dir, new Analyzer(), compression:true, primaryKey:"_id", docs))
-		write.Write(docs);
+	{
+		upsert.Commit();
 	}

 ### Query the index.
 <a name="inproc" id="inproc"></a>

-	// Resin will scan a disk based trie for terms that are an exact match,
-	// a near match or is prefixed with the query term/-s.

-	// At each EndOfWord node there is a pointer to a set of postings.

-	// The postings are resolved into top scoring documents.
-A total hit count is also included.

-	// Paging is fast using the built-in paging mechanism.

-	var result = new Searcher(dir).Search("label:good bad~ description:leone");
+	varr result = new Searcher(dir).Search("label:good bad~ description:leone", page:0, size:15);

-	// Document scores, i.e. the aggregated tf-idf weights a document recieve from a simple or compound query,
+	// Document scores, i.e. the aggregated tf-idf weights a document recieve from a simple
-	// are also included in the result:
+	// or compound query, are included in the result:

 	var scoreOfFirstDoc = result.Docs.First().Fields["__score"];